-(2) No Magistrate who states and delivers a special case in pursuance of this Code shall be liable to any costs in respect thereto.
+(2) No Magistrate who states and delivers a special case in pursuance of this Code is liable to any costs in respect thereto.

-Power to call for records of Court of Magistrate
+Power to call for records of Courts of Magistrates

 296. A Judge may call for and examine the record of any proceeding before any Court of a Magistrate for the purpose of satisfying himself as to the correctness, legality or propriety of any finding, sentence or order recorded or passed and as to the regularity of any proceedings of the Court of a Magistrate.